julia-popko/julia-popko.github.io/_projects/meetive.md

      style=false
      img=""
      alt_img=""
      content="The inspiration for this project came from people around me.
 A lot of them experienced major difficulties while trying to organize a group meeting.
 I got curious about this topic and conducted a major UX research to find out more about the problems.
-My challenge is this project was designing a responsive mobile application that help the user to plan and organize a meeting for a selected group of people."
+My challenge for this project was designing a responsive mobile application that help the user to plan and organize a meeting for a selected group of people."
 %}
 {%
      include section-projects.html